backupbrew/switchbrew/Package1 TSEC Firmware.md

 Entry to Authenticated Mode always sets $pc to the address supplied in
 $cauth (ie the base of the signature-checked region).
 This takes effect when trying to branch to any address within the range covered by $cauth.
+Entry to Authenticated Mode (also called "Secure Mode") computes a MAC over the $cauth region and compares it to $c6 in order to perform the signature check.

 Exit from Authenticated Mode must poke a special register (this seems to be I\[0x10300\] = 0) before leaving authenticated code pages.
 Failure to